-

 Key information:

-• Applications to the academy are now open.
-We particularly encourage applications from people from diverse backgrounds.
+• We particularly encourage applications from people from diverse backgrounds.

-• Briefing events will be held in October to provide further information and answer questions (see below).
+• A briefing session was held in October to provide further information and answer questions (see below).

 • Please obtain your line manager's approval for your application.
 A panel will assess applications in November and those that are approved will be notified before the end of the autumn term.